 What is it?

-The Horus scenario, is a scenario describing a large scale cyber attack targeting the vital electrical infrastructure.
-This scenario was both theoretically and practically proven to exist during the thesis of Willem Westerhof.
+The Horus scenario, is a scenario describing a large scale cyber attack targeting the vital electrical infrastructure my hacking PV-installations.
+This scenario was both theoretically and practically proven to exist during the thesis of Willem Westerhof in 2017 and later confirmed by other independent researchers.

 Why is it called Horus scenario?